 If you installed the Senior PROM backwards, or your computer is still not working, re-install your original Apple ROM(s) into the motherboard and test the computer.
-If the computer works fine with the original ROM(s), send the Senior PROM back to Cutting Edge Enterprises with an explanation of the installation and what did not work.
+If the computer works fine with the original ROM(s), send the Senior PROM back to Cutting Edge Enterprises with an explanation of what did not work.
+ONLY SEND YOUR SENIOR PROM BACK USING FIRST CLASS U.S. MAIL.
+U.P.S. ean not be accepted by Cutting Edge.
 Depending on the damage done, repair costs range from no charge to \$20.00.